Alabama vs San Diego State Players to Watch - Sweet 16

 San Diego State's Last Game

-San Diego State won its most recent game versus Furman, 75-52, on Saturday.
-Micah Parrish was its leading scorer with 16 points.
+In its most recent game, San Diego State topped Furman on Saturday, 75-52.
+Its top scorer was Micah Parrish with 16 points.

 |Name